 If you’re anything like my wife and I, the thrill of international travel starts with planning: poring over guidebooks, reading travel blogs, watching Rick Steves videos on YouTube and basically devouring any tidbit of info you can get your hands on regarding the amazing places you’re about to visit.

 It was no different when we decided this year on an early summer trip to France and the Swiss Alps.
-Out came the lists and spreadsheets and maps and passport wallets.
+Out came the lists, spreadsheets, maps and passport wallets.
 In fact, we found ourselves getting a bit overwhelmed at the information overload.

 We ended up having the trip of a lifetime.
 And while it was relatively hassle-free, the journey didn’t come without a hiccup here and there.
 When we got back, I checked in with travel writer Jen Pellerito, who had just returned from Spain and Portugal with adventures of her own to chronicle.
 As it turns out, even the pros make silly mistakes when traveling in a foreign country, and it’s really not a “real” trip until you’ve had a couple of snafus.